JaxPlays-Inc/jaxplays.org/content/shows/Legally-Blonde.md

 - Premiere:
 - Theatre:
 - Website:
-Genres:
+genres:
   - Musical
   - Comedy
   - Romance
-Description: "Pink, perky and packed with pep, Elle Woods takes the courtroom by storm, proving you can solve legal conundrums in style."
+description: "Pink, perky and packed with pep, Elle Woods takes the courtroom by storm, proving you can solve legal conundrums in style."
 ---
 When her dreamy boyfriend dumps her for someone 'serious,' fashion-obsessed sorority girl Elle Woods decides to show she's no airhead.
 She aces the LSATs and enrolls at Harvard Law School.
 While law school is a far cry from the comforts of her poolside mansion and the mall, Elle fights to win her ex back by proving she's more than just a pretty face.
 Along the way, she discovers her true potential and tackles stereotypes, snobbery and scandal in the courtroom.